Perspective | Tornadoes, hail and stunning skies make for unforgettable Texas storm chase

 But weather models showed nothing — nary a drop of rain.
 Yet the setup reminded me of April 22, 2020, when a string of supercells, thunderstorms that spin, dropped picturesque tornadoes across southern Oklahoma.
 I figured I’d kick myself if I didn’t make the trip.

 I wrapped up work early, piled my friends Allen and Gabriel into my truck, and started the long drive north.
-We arrived at my target in Quanah, Tex., along the southern border of western Oklahoma, around 3:00 p.m..
-I refueled my truck, greeted a trio of other chasers, and evaluated the radar.
+We arrived at my target in Quanah, Tex., along the southern border of western Oklahoma, around 3 p.m.
+I refueled my truck, greeted a trio of other chasers and evaluated the radar.

 “Convective initiation” was underway.
 In other words, storms were developing.
 Sunshine had finally emerged from behind a veil of cloud cover, heating the ground and making the air unstable.
 It was only a matter of time.

 I quickly settled on the northern of three storms developing.
-Ordinarily the southern one — “tail end Charlie” — is the wisest play, since it has uninterrupted southerly winds to pump in warmth and moisture.
+Ordinarily, the southern one — “tail-end Charlie” — is the wisest play, because it has uninterrupted southerly winds to pump in warmth and moisture.
 But in this case, I figured the northern storm was closest to the instigating boundaries and the low pressure center that would make it spin.
 It proved to be the right call.

-Of the three storms, the northern cell, per radar, appeared to be intensifying the most quickly.
-Childress, where the cell was anchored, was just a 20 minute trip west.
+Of the three storms, the northern cell, per radar, appeared to be intensifying the quickest.
+Childress, where the cell was anchored, was just a 20-minute trip west.
 We hopped in the truck and immediately spotted a wall cloud looming in the distance.
 That’s a lowering associated with air rising into the southern end of the storm.
 That marked the rotating updraft.

-We sat and watched it for a while, navigating a grid of dirt country roads eastwards as it slowly churned and cycled up and down in intensity.
+We sat and watched it for a while, navigating a grid of dirt country roads eastward as it slowly churned and cycled up and down in intensity.
 After a while, I grew bored and antsy.
 The middle cell to the south was in reach.
-I decided to travel south to check it out.
+I decided to check it out.

-It was a “low precipitation” supercell, meaning it was dropping large to giant hail but little rain was falling.
+It was a “low-precipitation” supercell, meaning it was dropping large to giant hail, but little rain was falling.
 We sauntered beneath the updraft, which was spinning like a tiered birthday cake.
-I lost cell service, but kept driving for the next 20 minutes.
-That’s when my radio buzzed with a weather alert — the northernmost cell, which I had impulsively abandoned, had a tornado warning.
+I lost cellphone service but kept driving for the next 20 minutes.
+That’s when my radio buzzed with a weather alert: The northernmost cell, which I had impulsively abandoned, had triggered a tornado warning.

-I began the calculated but internally frenetic and seemingly futile drive northwards, certain I could never catch the storm.
+I began the calculated but internally frenetic and seemingly futile drive northward, certain I could never catch the storm.
 A rainbow — the kiss of death in storm chasing — arced across the backside of the second storm, which I was once again passing beneath.
-Golf ball-sized hail was falling.
+Golf-ball-size hail was falling.

 We slid along empty dirt roads, blasting north.
 It was bright and sunny, with cauliflower-like clouds marking the distant northern cell.
 When we finally happened upon a paved road, we began the trip northeast.
-Neither of my friends had any idea about the potential tornado — I didn’t want to disappoint them; I was sure we had missed it.
+Neither of my friends had any idea about the potential tornado, because I didn’t want to disappoint them; I was sure we had missed it.
 Dark clouds lurked east.

 Suddenly, cell service returned — and with it arrived a new radar scan.
 What?
 A debris ball?
 (A debris ball is a radar signature indicating vegetation and parts of structures lofted into the sky, essentially confirming the presence of a tornado.)
-A classic hook-shape traced the northern cell’s dramatic rotation, punctuated by a lobe at the tip of the hook where an obvious tornado was on the ground.
+A classic hook shape traced the northern cell’s dramatic rotation, punctuated by a lobe at the tip of the hook, where an obvious tornado was on the ground.
 It was seven miles away.
-It was moving at 35 mph and the speed limit was 75 mph.
-Maybe I could do it.
+It was moving at 35 mph, and the speed limit was 75 mph.
+Maybe I could intercept it.

 No other vehicles were on the road.
 Maybe chasers had taken the northern route.
 I was late to the party.
 I watched inflow race into the storm, southerly winds sculpting the base and fueling the behemoth.
-Dark, rugged clouds lurked ahead despite the sunshine beaming down on me.
+Dark, rugged clouds lurked ahead, despite the sunshine beaming down on me.
 I squinted.

-“Tornado,” I stated, matter-of-factly, immediately jolting Allen and Gabriel to attention.
+“Tornado,” I stated matter-of-factly, immediately jolting Allen and Gabriel to attention.
 They both grabbed cameras and began recording.
 Allen held my phone while I delivered a video report, all the while driving and angling closer.
-The gray, fully-condensed funnel stood against a blue background, whirling across the road.
+The gray, fully condensed funnel stood against a blue background, whirling across the road.
 Two minutes later, it was gone.
 I was reeling.
 Leaves and the husks of corn drifted down from the sky.

 But I noticed a new wall cloud, or rotating lowering, to my north.
 Sheets of rain began pouring down as we continued into the town of Lockett, having lost radar coverage again.
 I continued driving, striving to keep ahead of the rotation.
 The rain lifted.
 I knew we were again beneath the updraft.
 I turned east.